 Director of Central Intelligence (DCI) Walter Bedell Smith divided the Central Intelligence Agency into Deputy Directorates.
 He appointed Deputy Directors, assigned each duties, and then projects related to their area of purview.
 Smith tasked all Deputy Directors with leading their respective hierarchy to serve the Agency's interests.
 The related Deputy Directorates were created in the following order: Administration, Plans, Intelligence, and Science and Technology.

 The first Deputy Director of Administration (DDA) was appointed December 1, 1950.
 "The Deputy Director is responsible for overall support of all intelligence, operational, and related activities."
-The title changed to Deputy Director for Support (DDS) February 3, 1955.
+The title changed to Deputy Director of Support (DDS) February 3, 1955.
 This division was responsible for organizational administration, review, and support of the Agency's operations.

-Murray McConnel (December 1, 1950-March 30, 1951): "McConnel was a businessman brought in by DCI Walter Bedell Smith and his DDCI, William Jackson, first as CIA Executive, 16 October 1950, and then appointed as first Deputy Director for Administration on 1 December 1950.
+Murray McConnel (December 1, 1950-March 30, 1951): "McConnel was a businessman brought in by DCI Walter Bedell Smith and his DDCI, William Jackson, first as CIA Executive, 16 October 1950, and then appointed as first Deputy Director of Administration on 1 December 1950.
 Remaining only until the spring of 1951, he left CIA to return to private business."

 Walter Reid Wolf (April 1, 1951-June 30, 1953): Wolf joined the Agency in 1951 from the private business sector.
 He quickly was appointed as the Deputy Director of Administration.
 After his time in the Central Intelligence Agency, he resumed his prior business ventures.